TECHNOFAB11/AmongUsIO/README.md

 Made by reverse engineering with [Wireshark](https://www.wireshark.org/) and by reading the source code of an [unofficial Among Us server][impostor/impostor]

 ## Features
-- Supports custom Among Us servers like [Impostor][impostor/impostor]
+- Supports custom Among Us servers like [Impostor][impostor/impostor] (this server does not support "spectating" though as it's kinda hacky)
 - Join Among Us lobbies
 - Receive and send chat messages
 - Get information about the lobby and the other players
+- Move the character around, for example letting it follow people
+- "Spectate".
+This makes the connection kind of read only, you cannot move etc. but the Client can receive events like meetings while being completely invisible (one drawback: we still need one player slot for this, as the client technically counts as a player)

 ## Documentation
 - [Stable](https://amongusio.readthedocs.io/en/stable)